All Categories Lead Module (CRM) Widgets - Lead Module

 Objective: This widget presents a bar graph illustrating the number of lost deals, enabling you to make comparisons over a 12-month period.

-This bar graph records every deal that didn't succeed, offering you a more comprehensive perspective over an extended timeframe.
+This bar graph records every deal that did not succeed, offering you a more comprehensive perspective over an extended timeframe.

 lost-deal-2.png

-Objective: Gives a comprehensive analysis of the reasons for the unsuccessful of your business deals.
+Objective: This widget provides a comprehensive analysis of the reasons why your business deals did not materialize.

-Whenever a deal is categorized as "lost," and you specify the reason, that cause will be recorded within this widget.
+Each time a deal is labeled as "lost" and a reason is specified, that cause will be recorded in this widget.

 lost-reasonss.png

-Objective: This widget offers the capability to determine the duration it takes for a deal to progress from initiation to closure within your sales pipeline, with the timeframe varying according to the specific deal category.
-By utilizing this functionality, you can gain a clearer understanding of which deal types are experiencing slower progress and identify areas for potential improvement.
+Objective: This widget allows you to determine how long it takes for a deal to progress from initiation to closure within your sales funnel, with the timeframe varying based on the specific category of the deal.
+By using this functionality, you can gain a clearer understanding of which types of deals are experiencing slower progress and identify areas for potential improvement.

-Osmos will monitor the duration your deals remain in each stage, totaling the days based on your deal types and stages.
+Osmos monitors the duration of your deals at each stage, summing up the days according to the deal type and corresponding stage.

-For example: If a deal is currently in a 10-day follow-up stage, the duration allocated per stage is also 10 days.
-This duration is determined as an average, taking into account the total time spent on deals within that specific stage.
-To calculate the average time, you sum the time spent on all deals in that stage and then divide it by the total number of deals within that stage.
+For example: If a deal is currently in a follow-up stage for 10 days, the assigned duration per stage is also 10 days.
+This duration is determined as an average, considering the total time invested in deals within that specific stage.
+To calculate the average time, the total time spent on all deals in that stage is summed up and then divided by the total number of deals in that stage.

 time-per-stage.png

-Objective: Facilitates the assessment of each team member's performance by tracking the number of deals they have won within a specific time frame.
+Objective: This widget helps evaluate the performance of each team member by tracking the number of deals they have won within a specific time frame.

-Every time a team member successfully closes a deal, it will be registered and included in this widget.
+Each time a team member successfully closes a deal, it will be recorded and included in this widget.

 deal-won-by-member.png